Universal Links and Your iOS App

 Enable Opening Links in the Native Browser

-To enable this free feature on your account, contact Support or your CSM.
+To enable this free feature on your account, contact Support.

 - Check that your Apple App Site Association File is uploaded to Marigold Engage by Sailthru.